-- 12. In approximately March 2008, Neeley contacted a Washington resident, Investor A, by telephone.
-Neither Neeley nor any of the respondents had any prior relationship with Investor A. Investor A had little or no prior investment experience, and no experience in oil and gas investments. - 13.
+- In approximately March 2008, Neeley contacted a Washington resident, Investor A, by telephone.
+11. Neither Neeley nor any of the respondents had any prior relationship with Investor A. Investor A had little or no prior investment experience, and no experience in oil and gas investments. - 12.
 Neeley told Investor A that there were some great investment opportunities in the oil and gas fields of Texas.
-Neeley explained that Gulftex was using diagonal drilling to capture natural gas from the Barnett STATEMENT OF CHARGES AND NOTICE

-3 DEPARTMENT OF FINANCIAL INSTITUTIONS OF INTENT TO ENTER ORDER TO

-Shale, and Neeley offered Investor A the chance to invest in Gulftex.
-Neeley told Investor A that she would get a monthly income from the investment, and Neeley told Investor A that she would receive her investment back in five or six years.

-- 14. Neeley called Investor A several times, telling Investor A the benefits of investing in natural gas and of investing with Gulftex.
+Neeley explained that Gulftex was drilling for natural gas in the Barnett Shale, and Neeley offered Investor A the chance to invest in Gulftex.
+Neeley told Investor A that she would get a monthly income from the investment, and Neeley told Investor A that she would receive her investment back in five or six vears. - 13.
+Neeley called Investor A several times, telling Investor A the benefits of investing in natural gas and of investing with Gulftex.
 Investor A also spoke to Burroughs before investing with Gulftex.
-Burroughs told Investor A that the Barnett Shale was going to be the main producer of natural gas in the country, and that Gulftex was an established company with ties to big oil companies.
-Burroughs also told Investor A that her investment would result in a monthly income for many years. - 15.
+Burroughs told Investor A that the Barnett Shale was going to be the main producer of natural gas in the country, and that investment would result in a monthly income for many years.

+Securities Division

+Investor A invested an additional \$64,000 in the joint venture after Neeley called and solicited Investor A to purchase an additional one-half unit.
+Neeley continued to call Investor A and solicited her to invest in the Frenchtown #1A-H Joint Venture and then later the Frenchtown #2-H Joint Venture.
+Based on representations by Burroughs and Neeley, Investor A expected a monthly income of \$2,000 to \$3,000 from her investments.

+Gulftex was an established company with ties to big oil companies.
+Burroughs also told Investor A that her

 In July 2008, Investor A invested \$64,000 in the Frenchtown #1-H Joint Venture.
-In August 2008, Investor A invested an additional \$64,000 in the joint venture after Neeley called and solicited Investor A to purchase an additional one-half unit.
-Neeley continued to call Investor A and solicited her to invest in the Frenchtown #1A-H Joint Venture and then later the Frenchtown #2-H Joint Venture.
-Based on representations by Burroughs and Neeley, Investor A expected a monthly income of \$2,000 to \$3,000 from her investments. - 16.
-In July 2009, Investor A began receiving revenue payments.
-The payments were well below the monthly income that Investor A was expecting, so Investor A called Gulftex.
+In August 2008,

+15. In July 2009, Investor A began receiving revenue payments.
+The payments were well below the monthly income Investor A was expecting, so Investor A called Gulftex.
 A Gulftex representative told Investor A the payments were lower because of operating costs, and because the price of natural gas had dropped.
 Not long after that, the costs of operating the wells began exceeding their revenue.
 Gulftex sent Investor A monthly invoices, which required Investor A to pay money to the joint venture each month instead of receiving an income.